corgijan/nix/README.md

-## This is a WIP nix config
+# This is a WIP nix config
-nothing special, just to get accomodated to using nix on the regular
+Nothing special, just to get accommodated to using nix on the regular.